PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-22 11:17:47
+Last updated: 2024-04-22 11:18:23
-Random Quote: War.
-Such a fascinating concept.
-A temporary salve for a permanent human flaw. - The Handler
+Random Quote: Sometimes science is more art than science. - Rick Sanchez